Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Methodology

-\paragraph{Type 6: Optimization Problems.} In these questions, models must find the maximum or minimum of function $g(x)$ over constraints defined in the problem text.
+In these questions, models must find the maximum or minimum of a function over constraints defined in the problem text.
 This requires extracting objectives and constraints from prose, formulating the problem mathematically, and applying optimization techniques.
 We expect the largest cross-lingual gaps here due to the complexity.

+Note that within each type, problems were selected to reflect diverse contexts and surface forms, ensuring broad coverage of the reasoning competency targeted by that type.
 Table~\ref{tab:taxonomy} summarizes the six question types, and Figure~\ref{fig:questions} illustrates examples from each across the three languages.